Libre Space Foundation

-Libre Space Foundation (LSF) is a Greek non-profit organization dedicated to developing open-source technologies for space exploration.
+The Libre Space Foundation (LSF) is a Greek non-profit organization dedicated to developing open-source technologies for space exploration.
 It was founded in 2015 by the creators of SatNOGS, a global network of satellite ground stations, now operated by the foundation.
-In 2017 it launched its first satellite, UPSat, (Note: In collaboration with the University of Patras) which was the first satellite manufactured in Greece and the first satellite made entirely with open-source software and open-source hardware.
-As of March 2025, it has gotten two more satellites to orbit while working on other projects as well, such as designing and manufacturing a hybrid-fueled sounding rocket.
+In 2017 it launched its first satellite, UPSat, (Note: In collaboration with the University of Patras.) which was the first satellite manufactured in Greece and the first satellite made entirely with open-source software and open-source hardware.
+As of November 2025, it has gotten four more satellites to orbit, two of which are currently operational, while working on other projects as well, such as designing and manufacturing a hybrid-fueled sounding rocket.

 Background

 In 2014 the founders of the Libre Space Foundation participated in NASA's SpaceApps Challenge at the Athens Hackerspace with their SatNOGS project, an open source network of ground stations.
 They didn't win but competed in another competition the same year, the Hackaday Prize, which they won and were awarded about $200.000.
 With that money they founded the Libre Space Foundation.